DeuxHuitHuit/entry_relationship_field/README.md

 Version: 1.0.x

-> A new way to create master-details (parent-child) relationships with Symphony's sections.
+> A new way to create master-details (parent -> children) relationships with Symphony's sections.

 ### SPECS ###